 Getting Started Off-Grid

 You've made the decision.
-You've done some research, you've seen some packages for sale but you want to know how big your personal requirement both now and also maybe in future.
+You've done some research, you've seen some packages for sale looked online and at the stuff in the big box stores but you want to know how to size your personal electrical requirement both now and also maybe for future expansion.
 Everyone's power consumption is different!
 Without a proper calculation of loads neither you nor we can design your system.
 Off the grid living is a lifestyle that requires not only intention but highly proactive forethought.

-The size of a solar electric system depends upon the amount of power that is required, the amount of time it is used, and the amount of energy available from the sun in your geographic area.
-You have control over the first two variables, while the last third depends upon the location.
+The size of a solar electric system depends upon the amount of power that is required, the amount of time it is used and upon seasonality of useupon seasonality of use, also the amount of energy available from the sun in your geographic area.
+You have control over the first three variables, while the last third depends and the location.

-Your system size is determined by your unique situation how much electrical power YOU need.
+System size is determined by your unique situation how much electrical power YOU need.
 You may have read the following before but it must be said before you read on.
-The electricity you avoid using will save you far more than the saving a few dollars crimping on the size of your system during design and implementation.
+The electricity you avoid using will save you far more than the equipment to support it.
 Conservation plays an extremely important role in keeping the cost of a photovoltaic system down.
-Avoid phantom loads, use only hyper efficient equipment, allow things to be turned off when not required.
+Avoid phantom loads, use only hyper efficient equipment and allow things to be turned off when not required.

 Our challenge is to design an affordable system which is simple to maintain, understand, and able expand to meet your requirements as they change.
 We canít do it without your close involvement to provide us with an understanding of your present needs and thoughts about the future.
 The investment you make in planning and designing your system will provide returns for the many years of your systemís life.